 Upon reviewing the incident report further information may be required.
-The ADRLC may request to meet the parties involved, witnesses, etc. Typically, a meeting is used to discuss what happened, who was impacted and how to move forward.
+The HRA, RLC, and/or ADRLC may request to meet the parties involved, witnesses, etc. Typically, a meeting is used to discuss what happened, who was impacted and how to move forward.
 Decisions may take into consideration acceptance of responsibility, intent of actions, and prior residence behaviour.